Relativistic dissipative fluids in the trace-fixed particle frame: Strongly hyperbolic quasi-linear first-order evolution equations: Introduction

 Finally, to complete the proof that our fluid equations lead to a well-posed Cauchy problem, one needs to show that the constraints propagate.
 This means that one needs to prove that initial data of the first-order system which satisfy the constraints lead to solutions for which the constraints are everywhere satisfied.

-In order to achieve these goals, we start in Sec.~\ref{Sec:FluidEquations} by deriving the hydrodynamic equations describing our theory.
-In particular, by performing a change of frame from Eckart to TFP, we derive the constitutive relations and contrast them with ones typically chosen in BDNK theory.
-Next, in Sec.~\ref{Sec:FOQ} we enlarge the evolution system by introducing new variables in order to rewrite it as a first-order quasilinear system of equations with constraints.
+In order to achieve these goals, we start in Sec.~\ref{Sec:FluidEquations} by deriving the constitutive equations which, together with the balance equations, describe our theory.
+For this, we perform a change of frame from Eckart to TFP and contrast the resulting constitutive relations with the ones typically chosen in BDNK theory.
+In Sec.~\ref{Sec:Results} we establish the evolution equations that are analyzed in this work, summarize the important properties of the linearized system discussed in~\cite{aGjSoS2024a}, and then state the local well-posedness result for the full nonlinear system in Theorem~1.
+Sections~\ref{Sec:FOQ}--\ref{Sec:ConstraintPropagation} are devoted to the proof of this theorem.
+In Sec.~\ref{Sec:FOQ} we enlarge the evolution system by introducing new variables in order to rewrite it as a first-order quasilinear system of equations with constraints.
 This system is shown to be strongly hyperbolic and causal in Sec.~\ref{Sec:Hypo}, and in Sec.~\ref{Sec:ConstraintPropagation} we prove that the constraints propagate, implying that our theory is described by a well-posed Cauchy problem.
 Conclusions are drawn in Sec.~\ref{Sec:Conclusions}.
 Some technical, yet important details are included in Appendices~\ref{App:FirstOrderDissipativeFluids}--\ref{App:StronglyHyperbolicPDE}.
 In App.~\ref{App:FirstOrderDissipativeFluids} we provide a summary of the first-order frame invariant transport parameters introduced by Kovtun~\cite{pK19} and generalize them to the presence of an external electromagnetic field.
-In App.~\ref{App:Entropy} we recall the definition of the entropy current and show that our theory leads to a nonnegative entropy production within its domain of validity.
+In App.~\ref{App:Entropy} we recall the definition of the entropy current and show that our theory leads to a non-negative entropy production within its domain of validity.
 Several commutator identities which are used to derive our first-order system are summarized in App.~\ref{App:Commutators}.
 Finally, a short summary of the theory developed in~\cite{rG96,oR04} and its application to our problem are given in App.~\ref{App:StronglyHyperbolicPDE}.